 Can I bundle student internet with TV?

-Most student plans can’t be combined with other offers, so if you want TV, make sure your plan explicitly includes it.
-Otherwise you probably won’t be able to simply add TV to your discounted plan the way you would to a normal plan.
+Generally, most internet plans for students can’t bundle TV.
+If you want TV, make sure your plan explicitly includes it.
+Otherwise, you probably won’t be able to add TV to your discounted plan the way you would to a standard plan.

-Xfinity offers student internet plans that include TV service.
+Xfinity offers student internet plans that include TV services .
 It also gives you access to shows via the Xfinity Stream app, which offers a rotating selection of television shows.
-Xfinity also has a Flex 4K streaming device and the X1 TV Box, which gives you access to live TV.
-Both of these devices can be added to student internet packages.
+Xfinity also has a Flex 4K streaming device and the X1 TV Box, giving you live TV access.
+You can add both of these devices to student internet packages.

-If the ISP that gives you the best student offer doesn’t give you an option for adding TV service, you can still get a discount on TV through DISH.
-DISH gives a discount on satellite TV to students, and unlike most ISPs, DISH is available anywhere in the US.
-As long as you have someplace where you can install a satellite dish, you can get discounted satellite TV.
+If the best internet plan for students doesn’t give you the option to add TV, you can still get a discount on TV through DISH.
+DISH provides a discount on satellite TV to students, and unlike most ISPs, DISH is available anywhere in the US.
+You can get discounted satellite TV if you have a place to install a satellite dish.

 What to look for in a student internet plan

-While cost is often a major factor for students in choosing an internet plan, you also need to make sure that your plan will meet your educational needs.
+While cost is often a major factor, make sure your chosen plan meets your educational needs.
 In the face of tight deadlines, a reliable internet connection is often even more important than a fast connection.

-There are a lot of factors that go into reliability, from disruptions that impact certain kinds of connections to the responsiveness of internet service providers (ISPs) when their networks go down.
+Many factors go into reliability, from disruptions that impact certain kinds of connections to the responsiveness of internet service providers (ISPs) when networks go down.

-Check what customers have to say about internet provider reliability in our 2020 ISP Customer Satisfaction Survey.
+Check what customers say about internet provider reliability in our annual customer satisfaction report.

-Even so, speed is still an important factor.
-This is especially true if you’re sharing an internet plan with roommates.
+Even so, speed is still an important factor—especially if you’re sharing an internet plan with roommates.

-A good first step in finding the right balance for your internet connection is identifying what you’re going to need the internet for.
-Here are some examples of how much speed you’ll need for common student internet activities:
+An excellent first step in finding the right balance for your internet connection is identifying how you plan to use it.
+Here are some examples of how much internet speed you’ll need for everyday student internet activities:

 |Activity||Recommended download speed||Recommended upload speed|

-If you watch your lectures online, you’re going to need a reliable connection.
+You will need a reliable connection to watch lectures online.
 Streaming video can use a lot of download bandwidth, and to participate in the discussion, you’ll need a decent upload speed too.
-Software like Skype or Zoom generally requires a minimum speed to run, or your call will be dropped.
+Software like Skype or Zoom will drop your call if your internet speed doesn’t meet the minimum speed requirement.

-Do you use the internet for highly specialized tasks or relaxing after a hard day of work?
+Do you use the internet for highly specialized tasks or to relax after a hard day?
 Find out how much speed you need.